georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ```

 The optimal number of features is 3.
+Having only 3 features can lead to overfitting so, besides addressing the class imbalance, I needed to address the small number of optimal features.

 ![alt text](/img/posts/fraud_prod/graphs/LR_optimal_feature_graph.png)